Duterte: 'I had to declare martial law' to fight ISIS in Mindanao

 (CNN)Philippines President Rodrigo Duterte said his martial law declaration for the country's restive south was necessary in order to fight militants there.

-"I had to declare martial law in the Mindanao group of islands," Duterte said at a news conference Wednesday.
+"I had to declare martial law in the Mindanao group of islands," Duterte said at a news conference Wednesday in Manila.
 "It is our constitutional duty to enforce the law and provide security."

 Duterte's order -- which covers both the city of Marawi and the wider island of Mindanao, of which Marawi is a part -- came after deadly clashes broke out between Filipino government troops and Islamist militants Tuesday.

-If the terror threat spreads, Duterte said he's not afraid to go further.
+If the terror threat spreads, Duterte said, he's not afraid to go further.

 "If I think that the ISIS has already taken foothold also in Luzon and terrorism is not really far behind, I might declare martial law throughout the country to protect the people," said the President, who cut short a visit to Russia to come home to deal with the violence.

-Fighting between government forces and the Maute group, an Islamist militant organization based in Mindanao, began in Marawi, a city of about 200,000 people.
+Fighting between government forces and the Maute group, an Islamist militant organization based in Mindanao, began Tuesday afternoon in Marawi, a city of about 200,000 people.

 ISIS' media wing, Amaq Agency, put out a statement announcing that "fighters of the Islamic State launch a wide-scale offensive on positions of Philippine troops in the city of Marawi."